SkynetLabs/skynet-kernel/README.md

 + There are places where we could potentially switch the typescript types to be using fixed size arrays, which would eliminate the need for some of the functions to be doing length checking.

-+ Split the actual kernel and module files into separate repos.
-Once that is complete, the build process should get simpler.
-Then hardcode the default kernel so that you don't need to transplant it in the build process and in the extension.

 + Add UI elements to the extension that allows a user to change the set of hardcoded portals which get used to bootstrap the kernel.